senacor/digital-access-reporting-tool/power-bi-desktop/README.md

 - _[samples/](./samples/)_: Contains some sample reports and their corresponding files.
 - _[report-design-basics/](./report-design-basics/)_: Contains some basic files and templates for the design
   - _[power-bi-custom-report-design.json](./report-design-basics/power-bi-custom-report-design.json)_: A custom design with Google's _Inter Font_ that can be imported in Power BI Desktop.
 (The Font needs to be pre-installed on the operating system)
+- _[how-to-create-a-report-pdf.pdf](./how-to-create-a-report-pdf.pdf)_: Contains a detailed description in steps on how to manually create a PDF until an automatic pipeline is established.
+(This file also exists as a .docx file)